 Kant succeeded as the first philosopher of front rank to live and work as a university professor.
-Up to that time, as Kant himself noted in Der Streit der Facultäten, the philosophy faculty was decidedly a junior faculty to those for medicine, law, and theology.
-Kant turned from a clerical career only at the end of his studies; Friedrich von Schelling and G. W. F. Hegel with their friend, the poet Friedrich Hölderlin, studied theology together at the University of Tübingen; Karl Marx studied law; and even Friedrich Nietzsche slid into classical studies, with some philosophy mixed in, having started preparing for the clergy.
-Through most of the nineteenth century, a person acquired an academic grounding in philosophy in preparing for the law or the clergy.
+Up to that time, as Kant himself noted in Der Streit der Facultäten, the philosophy faculty was decidedly a junior faculty to those for Medicine, Law, and Theology.
+(Kant, 1798) Kant turned from a clerical career only at the end of his studies; Schelling and Hegel, with their friend, the poet, Hölderlin, studied theology together at the University of Tübingen; Marx studied law; and even Nietzsche slid into classical studies, with some philosophy mixed in, having started preparing for the clergy.
+Through most of the 19th century, a person acquired an academic grounding in philosophy in preparing for the law or the clergy.